mvolkmann/blog/src/meteor.md

 Here is a simplified example from the upcoming Todo app.
 It inserts a document in the "tasks" collection.
-When run on the client updates Minimongo using the text passed as an argument.
+When run on the client it updates Minimongo using the text passed as an argument.
-When run on the server uses a timeout to wait three seconds and then uses the uppercase version of the text.
+When run on the server it uses a timeout to wait three seconds and then uses the uppercase version of the text.
 The Method first runs on the client and the UI renders a new task with the entered text.